 FAccT Center Working Paper Nr.
 14/2013

 This paper studies the effect of corporate taxes on investment.
-Using firm-level data on German corporations, we investigate the 2008 tax reform that cut corporate taxes by 10 percentage points.
-We expect heterogeneous investment responses across firms, since firms with a foreign parent have more cross-country profit shifting opportunities than domestically owned firms.
-Using a matching difference-in-differences approach, we show that, following the corporate tax cut, domestically owned firms increased investments to a larger extent than foreign-owned firms.
+Corporate taxes are considerable costs to investments that vary across corporations.
+For example, since firms with a foreign parent have more cross-country profit shifting opportunities than domestically owned firms, their effective tax rate and consequently their tax-induced costs to investment are lower.
+Thus, we expect that investment responses to a corporate tax cut are heterogeneous across firms.
+Using firm-level data on German corporations, we exploit the 2008 tax reform that cut corporate taxes by 10 percentage points as an exogenous policy shock.
+We show in a matching difference-in-differences setting that domestically owned firms increased investments more than foreign-owned firms.
 Our results imply that corporate tax changes can increase corporate investment but have heterogeneous investment responses across firms.

 Keywords: Corporate taxation, Investment

 JEL Classification: G31, H24, H25working papers series

 Date posted: December 3, 2013 ; Last revised: July 1, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.